quest-friends/Planning/MVP.md

 Player attemping to move into a wall doesn't move them

-Enemies are stationary but will attack player if they move adjacent
+Enemies are stationary but will attack player if player moves adjacent

 Player can 'win' by stepping on exit tile